xTriixrx/DLX/README.md

 - **Problem port** accepts DLXB covers.
 Each TCP connection represents one problem: write the DLXB header and row chunks, then close the socket.
 - **Solution port** emits DLXS frames to every connected client.
 Clients receive a DLXS header, solution rows, and finally a sentinel row (`solution_id = 0`, `entry_count = 0`) marking the end of that problem.
 Connections remain open so the next problem arrives as another DLXS header followed by rows.

 This design supports any number of encoders pushing work to the solver while multiple decoders listen for answers.
-See `start_test.py` for an interactive reference that sends ASCII puzzles to the server and decodes solutions from a persistent solution socket.
+See `sudoku_input.py` for an interactive reference that sends ASCII puzzles to the server and decodes solutions from a persistent solution socket.

+Behind the scenes each TCP request/response is packetized with DLXB/DLXS headers so the solver can stream many problems over the same sockets.
+Every problem connection emits:

+- A DLXB header + row chunks on the request port.
+- A DLXS header + solution rows on the solution port.
+- A sentinel (`solution_id = 0`, `entry_count = 0`) signaling end-of-problem while leaving the socket open for the next puzzle.

+You can observe the protocol end-to-end via `tests/test_dlx_server.cpp` (unit tests) or by piping real Sudoku grids through `sudoku_input.py`, which consumes ASCII puzzles, pushes them over TCP, and prints each decoded grid as soon as the sentinel arrives.

+### Scheduler Workspace (`scheduler-rs`)

+> **WARNING**: **This module is in early development**

+The repository also includes a Rust workspace under `scheduler-rs/` that builds higher-level scheduling tools on top of the DLX binary transport:

+- `scheduler_core` — shared DLXB/DLXS packet models, TCP helpers, and domain structs (`Resource`, `Task`, `SchedulerProblem`).
+- `scheduler_encoder` — library + CLI that convert scheduler problem descriptions into DLXB streams (stdout or a TCP socket).
+- `scheduler_decoder` — library + CLI that read DLXS rows (stdin or a socket) and reconstruct schedules.
+- `scheduler_server` — Axum-based REST stub that will eventually expose HTTP APIs backed by the encoder/decoder crates.

+The workspace is pinned to the Rust toolchain listed in the build requirements.
+Conan automatically builds it via the `scheduler-rs` CMake custom target, but you can also work on it directly:

+Because the Rust crates speak the same DLXB/DLXS packet definitions as the C++ stack, you can mix and match encoders/decoders on either side of the TCP server.
+Coverage for the workspace is included automatically when running `conan coverage` (the command merges Rust `cargo llvm-cov` output into the combined LCOV/HTML report).

 #### Sudoku Decoder